gusafr/midora-solid-ai/docs_site/whitepaper/specification.md

 ### Overview

-The Data Spine serves as the organization's unified, real-time data infrastructure—a single source of truth accessible to all humans and AI agents.
+As shown in Figure 3 (see [Diagrams](diagrams.md#3-solidai-data-spine-topology)), the Data Spine serves as the organization's unified, real-time data infrastructure—a single source of truth accessible to all humans and AI agents.

 ### Design Principles